sighol/dedupe/README.md

 ## Automatic cleanup by adding a score to each file

-Add scoring of files based on the file name.
+Add scoring of files based on the file path.
 To add a score:

 ```shell
 dedupe FOLDER1 FOLDER2 --score=50=MY_REGEX --score=100=MY_OTHER_REGEX